How to get last-minute tickets to The Last Supper

 As your tour date approaches, you’ll receive an email with the name you’ll provide to pick up your ticket at the ticket office.

-Tickets are released every three months through the official Cenacolo Vinciano Museum provider, vivaticket.it.
-You may check back as tickets become available due to cancellations and such.
+Tickets are initially released every three months through the official Cenacolo Vinciano Museum on vivaticket.it, but tickets will occasionally become available due to cancellations and such.

 A batch of new tickets is released on the official website on Wednesdays at noon local time (UTC+2).
 The restock is known to sell out within 20 minutes, so be sure to create an account in advance so you’ll be ready to purchase.

-Visit the Last Supper on a guided tour
+Visit the Last Supper as part of a guided walking tour

 Christianity and dinner.
 Name a more perfect duo.
 It’s one of the most famous masterpiece in the world spawning countless derivatives in pop culture.